sebastian-colomar/protech/upgrade/oc-adm/docs/01c-mirror.md

      create_catalog_source
    done

+   echo finished '1C.11.
+Create the CatalogSource object by running the following command:'

    ```

 1C.12.
 Create the ImageContentSourcePolicy (ICSP) object by running the following command to specify the imageContentSourcePolicy.yaml file in your manifests directory:
    ```
+   echo started '1C.12.
+Create the ImageContentSourcePolicy (ICSP) object by running the following command to specify the imageContentSourcePolicy.yaml file in your manifests directory:'

    create_icsp() {
      if grep $pkg ${REMOVABLE_MEDIA_PATH}/${RH_INDEX}-${VERSION}.txt; then
        MIRROR_INDEX_REPOSITORY=mirror-${pkg}-${VERSION}